Aarav2709/Cube-o-timer/README.md

 ### Data Management
 - Offline-first: all data stored locally via IndexedDB or localStorage
-- CSTimer import support (.txt and JSON formats)
+- CSTimer import support (.txt exports only)
 - Session-based solve organization
 - No network calls, no cloud sync, no accounts